prochol/Extensions/README.md

 ## License

-UIStoryboard-main is released under the MIT license.
+Extensions is released under the MIT license.
 See [LICENSE](https://raw.githubusercontent.com/prochol/UIStoryboard-main/master/LICENSE) for details.